-Typically, to produce 1 kg of enriched uranium with 5% of 235U, about 10 kg of natural uranium is required with a byproduct of about 9 kg of depleted uranium.
-Therefore annual natural uranium consumption of 3000MWth reactor is about 250 tonnes of natural uranium (to produce of about 25 tonnes of enriched uranium).
+About 10 kg of natural uranium is required with a byproduct of about 9 kg of depleted uranium to produce 1 kg of enriched uranium with 5% of 235U.
+Therefore annual natural uranium consumption of a 3000 MWth reactor is about 250 tonnes of natural uranium (to produce about 25 tonnes of enriched uranium).

-Consumption of a 3000MWth (~1000MWe) pressurized water reactor (12-months fuel cycle)
+Consumption of a 3000MWth (~1000MWe) pressurized water reactor (12-month fuel cycle)

-It is an illustrative example, following data do not correspond to any reactor design.
+It is an illustrative example, and the following data do not correspond to any reactor design.

-- Typical reactor may contain about 100 tonnes of enriched uranium (i.e. about 113 tonnes of uranium dioxide).
+- A typical reactor may contain about 100 tonnes of enriched uranium (i.e., about 113 tonnes of uranium dioxide).

 - This fuel is loaded within, for example, 157 fuel assemblies composed of over 45,000 fuel rods.

-- A common fuel assembly contain energy for approximately 4 years of operation at full power.
+- A common fuel assembly contains energy for approximately 4 years of operation at full power.

-- Therefore about one quarter of the core is yearly removed to spent fuel pool (i.e. about 40 fuel assemblies), while the remainder is rearranged to a location in the core better suited to its remaining level of enrichment (see Power Distribution).
+- Therefore about one-quarter of the core is yearly removed from the spent fuel pool (i.e., about 40 fuel assemblies).
+At the same time, the remainder is rearranged to a location in the core better suited to its remaining level of enrichment (see Power Distribution).